sarah-ku/hyperTRIBER/README.md

 ### Special note to paired-end stranded data

-If your samples are paired-end and stranded you need to provide a two .bam files for the forward and reverse strands and not for each side of the mate pair.
+If your samples are paired-end and stranded you need to provide two .bam files for each sample, one for the forward and one for the reverse strand, not for each side of the mate pair.
 Here is some code to make this conversion (see for example here: https://www.biostars.org/p/92935/).

 ```wrap
 for f in `cat filenames_samples.txt`